department-of-veterans-affairs/va.gov-team/products/health-care/checkin/analytics/dashboard-summaries/pci-metrics-looker-dashboard.md

-# PCI Metrics Looker Studio Dashboard Data Sources
+# PCI Metrics Looker Studio Dashboard Data Sources Summary

 This Looker Studio dashboard displays timeline series graphs for PCI metrics as outlined below; these metrics are captured in this [CIE Reporting Metrics spreadsheet](https://docs.google.com/spreadsheets/d/1dj3CpR-wLljqydLhwO4GEgvmzLBOUSHIqxM1LIYmHTc/edit?gid=737742016#gid=737742016) and used as the data source for the Looker Studio dashboard.